-- In complex models with many variables, it is crucial to model and keep track of how variables depend on each other. - Idea: Represent dependencies in a graph. - Helpful for visualization. - May use graph theory in connection with computations. - We will look at two examples of graphical models: - Bayesian networks: Represent the probability density as a product of conditional densities:
+- ▶ In complex models with many variables, it is crucial to model how variables depend on each other. - ▶ Idea: Represent dependencies in a graph. - Helpful for visualization. - May use graph theory in connection with computations. - We will look at two examples of graphical models (illustrate): - Bayesian networks: Represent the probability density as a product of conditional densities: